 Outline how being involved in collaborative educational development work may be beneficial to your future career plans.

-Both applicants wish to pursue a career in research and teaching of higher education, for which experience of developing curriculum content and delivering teaching through modern, innovative teaching methods would be of great benefit.
+Both applicants wish to pursue a career in research and teaching in higher education, for which experience of developing curriculum content and delivering teaching through modern, innovative teaching methods would be of great benefit.
+The opportunity to do this through a student shapers project is a unique opportunity that, both student applicants would relish the opportunity of.